 An understanding of the restrictions the pews pose and the need for flexible seating.

 Strong support for increased sympathetic community use, in a way that does not prevent the church from fulfilling its primary role in Christian worship, and as a quiet sanctuary of peace and prayer.

-Numerous design options for reordering the church have been considered by the
+Design options for reordering the church have been considered by the

 church and discussed with heritage bodies including Historic England, the Exeter